+Phase Two

-Phase Two training will normally include two specialised training attachments of six months duration each.
+Training will normally include two to three specialised training attachments of six months duration each.
 These should occur during the final two years/eighteen months of training with the balance of training time taking place in a regional Department of Public Health other than the Department of initial appointment.

-The training programme will provide opportunities to fulfil all the requirements of the curriculum of training for Public Health Medicine.
-All Specialist Registrars are required to rotate through more than one location as approved by RCPI and the Faculty.
+The training programme will provide opportunities to fulfil all the requirements of the curriculum of training for PHM.
+All Specialist Registrars are required to rotate through more than one location as approved by RCPI and the Faculty of PHM.
 Most training posts are based in regional Departments of Public Health as above.
-Specialty training locations available may include the HSE Health Intelligence Unit, Department of Health (DoH), the Health Protection Surveillance Centre (HPSC), National Immunisation Office, Safefood, National Cancer Control Programme (NCCP) university academic departments, and the WHO where available.
-Additional locations may become available in the future.
-The first two / 2.5 years are spent in the clinical setting (i.e. Public Health Department posts).
-Out of programme clinical experience is limited to the final two years of training.
+Specialty training locations available may include:

+HSE National Health Intelligence Unit, Department of Health, Health Protection Surveillance Centre (HPSC), National Immunisation Office (NIO), HSE National Cancer Control Programme, Global Health Programme, National Screening Service, Quality and Patient Safety, Office of the National Clinical Director for Health Protection, Child Health, National Social Inclusion Office, Institute of Public Health and the World Health Organisation.
+Available training sites may vary from year to year and additional locations may become available in the future.
+Relevant out of programme experience is allowed for a period of up to 6 months, if approved by the National Specialty Director.
+This is limited to the final two years of training.

-In certain circumstances where, for example, an SpR may wish to pursue further training in an area of special interest approved by the Faculty of Public Health Medicine, the possibility of a fifth year in training may be accredited i.e. for example post CSCST Fellowship, dependent on development and funding.
+In certain circumstances where, for example, a Specialist Registrar may wish to pursue further training in an area of special interest approved by the Faculty of PHM, the possibility of a further 12 months of training may be accredited i.e. for example post CSCST Fellowship, dependent on development and funding.